IsHeReally/UnrealEngineGameplaySystems/README.md

 ----

 <p align="justify">
-From the screenshots above, now i have a break, and instead of having two local arrays that i return, i have a local actor (which i don't really need but it's much cleaner for nodes), and a visibility boolean.
+From the screenshots above, now i have a loop with a break, and instead of having two local arrays that the function returns, there is a local actor (which i don't really need but it's much cleaner for nodes), and a visibility boolean.
 So the logic is, if the trace hits a world static object in the world the visibility boolean will be false while if it hits my own channel that means an enemy is visible.
 To be more exact, i am adding to the ActorInSightPool array which is a bridge array(mostly for checking) and then i have the condition if the Main Actor Array contains the element, that means that the player already cycled through this enemy.
 For this specific logic, the contain logic, suppose we looping with 100 actors and the main array has also 100 actors.
 The worst scenario would be something like 10.000 iterations, since 100x100=10.000.
 With this method, the pooling method i could set the main array max number to something like 20 or 30, which i reduce the iterations in the worst scenario by 70% - 80% (10.000 iterations should benothing by the way, but it's better to optimize).
 Also now if the actor is visible and is not inside the main actor array, i can break the loop and save some more computation. </p>

 On completed, i need to check a few things before i show the enemy though: